CloudNcodeInc/EncodeBox/README.rst

     * POST_ the progress reports to the API_ during the whole transcoding process
     * Copy the output files to the remote streaming server
 * The periodic cleanup task_ remove completed files older than 7 days

+The "extra" available features are:

+* The test API_ server to collect progress of the transcoding tasks_ for debugging purposes.
+* The test API_ client reporting the progress of the transcoding tasks_ by calling the test API_ server.

 The "core" missing features are: